What Is New in Denodo 8.0 Update 20210715¶

 Before installing this update, export everything from the Data Catalog.
 After installing the update, import back everything.
 The section Upgrading from 8.0GA or 8.0u20210209 explains this in more detail.

-The language file for Data Catalog in Simplified Chinese is now available for download.
-With this file, the administrator can change the language of Data Catalog to Simplified Chinese.
-This file is also available for Design Studio.
+The language files for Data Catalog in Japanese, Simplified Chinese and French are now available for download.
+With this file, the administrator can change the language of Data Catalog.
+The language file in Simplified Chinese is also available for Design Studio.
 The page Language of the Web Administration Tools has the link to download these files and explains how to use them.
 This page also explains how the administrator can translate the user interface of this application and others to any language.

 Added support to store the metadata of the Data Catalog in Oracle 18c and 19c.
 See the list of databases you can use to store the metadata.